PaloAltoNetworks/SkilletBuilder/docs/tutorials/tutorial_set_commands.rst

 Generate the Set Commands Skillet Online Mode
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-    In this section of the tutorial we are going to use an online NGFW and the PanHandler utilityto create a set commands skillet.
-Start
+    In this section of the tutorial we are going to use an the PanHandler utility and our NGFW to create a set commands skillet.
-    up PanHandler, click on the **PanHandler** tab at the top and then click on **Skillet Repositories**.
+    To begin start up PanHandler, click on the **PanHandler** tab at the top and then click on **Skillet Repositories**.

     .. image:: /images/set_command_tutorial/panhandler_nav.png
         :width: 600